A Journey of Self Discovery

-I studied abroad in Rome during the fall of 2006.
+I studied abroad in Rome.
 When I first arrived, I had no idea how much my time in Italy would affect me.
 As a history major, I always kept the following cliché quote in my mind: "the past is like a foreign country."
 So if I can study and understand history, then adjusting to a new culture would be a piece of cake.
 Although it was not always easy to live in a different country, I learned, I adjusted, and I left completely changed by my experiences.
 I was uncertain of myself in the first two years of college, asking questions such as: "Where do I fit in?"
 "What kind of person am I becoming?"
 "What will I do after college?"
 I found myself in Rome–with all my passions, needs, and future goals.
 I experienced an enthusiasm for travel, cultural immersion, and above all else, the close relationships I had formed with my Italian friends.
 In becoming immersed in a foreign county, you are able to look in on yourself, and discover what truly matters in your life, away from the biases pressed upon you by America, family, or friends.
 To go abroad means to get away from those outside influences.

 Choosing to study in Western Europe does make it easy to remain surrounded by America.
 Not only can you find a McDonald’s or Burger King in every major city, but even the tourist attractions and well-known nightspots are generally geared towards American visitors.
 I know of students who have gone to Italy and decided not to leave the comforts of American culture–they hang out in large groups, go to the same American nightspots, and refuse to rid themselves of their preconceived impressions of Italians.
 Yet, even with a limited knowledge of another language, it is possible to break through the barrier and truly become immersed.
 For me, this is the most important aspect of studying abroad.